Terms & Conditions.

 17. Extraordinary Circumstances, Adjustments and Disruption

 (a) We will perform our obligations set out in these Terms and Conditions unless events outside our reasonable control prevent or restrict us from doing so.
 Such events are Extraordinary Events and are defined below.
-If an Extraordinary Event occurs, one consequence may be that a payment due to you is adjusted, reduced or delayed.
+If an Extraordinary Event occurs, one consequence may be that payment due to you is adjusted, reduced or delayed.
 If an Extraordinary Event occurs, we will use due care when considering how to respond and our response will be fair and proportionate.
-We will not be liable for any failure or delay in performing our obligations as described in the Brochure or these Terms and Conditions caused by an Extraordinary Event but we will use ‘reasonable efforts’ to minimise any adverse impact on you as far as we reasonably can and if you are being disadvantaged we will tell you as soon as we can.
+We will not be liable for any failure or delay in performing our obligations as described in the Brochure or these Terms and Conditions caused by an Extraordinary Event but we will use ‘reasonable efforts to minimise any adverse impact on you as far as we reasonably can and if you are being disadvantaged we will tell you as soon as we can.

-(b) An Extraordinary Event means a significant event which is outside our control.
+(b) An Extraordinary Event means a significant event that is outside our control.
 Examples are: Strikes, lockouts or other industrial action; Civil commotion, riot, invasion, terrorist attack or threat of terrorist attack, war or the threat or preparation for war; Fire, explosion, storm, flood, earthquake, subsidence, epidemic or other natural disaster; Restrictions imposed by legislation, regulation or other governmental initiatives that are not a result of our misconduct; Recession or significant economic collapse of a market or country; Failure of transport networks or other external utilities (for example telecommunications networks, water or power) leading to unavoidable disruption; A fundamental change to the method of calculation of the price of any Underlying; The suspension, limitation or material disruption of trading of any of the Underlying; The exchanges on which any Underlying is traded failing to open for trading or closing early; The announcement that the trading of any underlying stock is to cease; Any Underlying is replaced by another Underlying; or The level of an Underlying is not calculated or published.

 These are examples of Extraordinary Events and there may be other significant events outside our control that we are unable to anticipate.
 If such an event impacts our ability to perform our obligations under the Plan we will advise you as soon as reasonably able and let you know how we intend to deal with it.
-How quickly we are a ble to notify you may depend upon the severity of the event
+How quickly we are able to notify you may depend upon the severity of the event

 (c) Any payment due to you under the Plan is dependent on payment being made by the Counterparty of the Investment in accordance with the terms of the Investment.
 These terms contain provisions which may result in adjustments to the calculation of your entitlement and/or the timing of such calculation as a result of certain adjustment or disruption events.
 Depending on the event or circumstance you may have to wait longer for the Maturity Payment than the Maturity Payment Date.